3. End to End Model Execution

 print("NumPy-MLP Prediction:", class_names[pred_kind[0]])

-NumPy-MLP Prediction: Sandal
+NumPy-MLP Prediction: Trouser

 The above example code shows the high-level array operations to perform the end-to-end model execution.